MiamiOH-CSE274/04_Linked_List_Lab/README.md

 #### 1. Which of the above requirements work, and which do not?
 For each requirement, write a brief response.

-1. these methods should work
+1. these methods all work
-2. exceptions are thrown
+2. all exceptions are thrown
-3. memory isn't leaked i'm sure
+3. remove and destructor work properly I believe
-4. this works
+4. size works properly due to constant updating

 #### 2. If we did an ArrayList instead of a LinkedList, which of the public methods would be faster, and which would be slower?
 Explain your answer.

-the get and set methods would be faster. with a linked list, it take O(n) time to do these moethods and constant time with an arraylist because "Arrays offer constant time access to any value in the array"
+the get and set methods would be faster. with a linked list, it take linear time to do these methods and constant time with an arraylist because "Arrays offer constant time access to any value in the array"

 #### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?
 determining the time a function will take is still a bit foggy